Uxuee/defect-detection-ai/README.md

   conda env export --no-builds > environment.yml
   ```
 - Notebook parameters (e.g., data paths, thresholds, seeds) are set at the top of each notebook.
 Consider centralizing common settings in one cell for easy tweaks.

+## Future Work

+- Investigate region-based object detection models (e.g., Faster R-CNN) to better capture localized defects that may be diluted in global image representations.
+- Explore patch-based inference strategies where images are divided into smaller regions prior to classification.
+- Develop techniques specifically tailored for small-data regimes, such as self-supervised learning and advanced data augmentation.
+- Evaluate model robustness under distribution shifts to better simulate real industrial deployment conditions.